 IRMAA Part B and IRMAA Part D premium adjustments are calculated by the Social Security Administration (SSA) based on information you submit to the Internal Revenue Service (IRS) with your yearly income tax return.
-IRMAA is based on income data you reported two years ago; in 2018, for example, the SSA uses your 2016 income.
+IRMAA is based on income data you reported two years ago; in 2019, for example, the SSA uses your 2017 income.

-In 2018, if you earned less than $85,000, or you and your spouse filing jointly earned less than $170,000, you will not have to pay IRMAA adjustments with your monthly premium.
+In 2019, if you earned less than $85,000, or you and your spouse filing jointly earned less than $170,000, you will not have to pay IRMAA adjustments with your monthly plan premium.
 According to the SSA, fewer than 5% of Medicare beneficiaries are subject to IRMAA Part B and IRMAA Part D premium adjustments.

 Does IRMAA Part B and IRMAA Part D apply if I have a Medicare Advantage plan?

-|$85,000 or less||$170,000 or less||$85,000 or less||$0||$0|
+|$85,000 or less||$170,000 or less||$85,000 or less||$135.50||$0|